GerritCodeReview/git-repo/SUBMITTING_PATCHES.md

 If there are many occurrences of the same warning that cannot be avoided without going against the Google style guide, these may be suppressed in the included `.flake8` file.

+## Running tests

+There is a [`./run_tests`][./run_tests] helper script for quickly invoking all of our unittests.
+The coverage isn't great currently, but it should still be run for all commits.

+Adding more unittests for changes you make would be greatly appreciated :).
+Check out the [tests/][./tests/] subdirectory for more details.

 ## Check the license